Academics | Technical Staff | Clinical Research Fellows | Postdoctoral Researchers | Postgraduate Students

 Prof. Paul Greenhaff

-Paul joined the University in 1991 and is the lead of the Experimental Medicine, Metabolic and Nutritional Physiology group here at Nottingham.
+Paul joined the University in 1991 and leads the Experimental Medicine, Metabolic and Nutritional Physiology group.

 Paul's research interests are centred on the changes in body composition and the dysregulation of muscle fuel and protein metabolism in ageing, immobilisation, acute trauma and inflammation and chronic disease (including exercise, nutritional and pharmacological interventions) to offset these negative and pathophysiological effects.